bennyrubin/bennyrubin.github.io/aboutme.md

 - My favorite books are The Unbearable lightness of Being, The 3 Body Problem, and A Gentleman In Moscow

 ### Sports
 - I have been playing soccer my whole life.
-Since quitting playing competitively in high school, I play pickup with my friends and intramural at school
+Since quitting playing competitively in high school, I play pickup with my friends and intramural at Cornell
 - In the summer, I wakeboard on the Severn River in Maryland

 ### Music